I am involved in hardware, embedded software, protocols and security projects around the Internet of Things and consider myself a white-hat hacker.

 - At ARM TechCon 2016: Practical real-time operating system security for the masses

 - A keynote at hardwear.io in 2016 on “Tower defense for hackers: Layered (in-)security for microcontrollers” in 2016.

 - At OSHUG 39 in 2015 on Bare Metal Bluetooth Programming.
 You can find the recording of the talk here.

-I have over 20 years of professional experience in embedded programming, hardware development and the information security business.
-I work at Bitmanufaktur GmbH in Berlin as CTO.
-My most recent work was breaking iCLASS RFID Standard security - see HID iCLASS™ security demystified and Heart of Darkness - exploring the uncharted backwaters of HID iCLASS™ security.
+- I had fun with breaking iCLASS RFID Standard security - see HID iCLASS™ security demystified and Heart of Darkness - exploring the uncharted backwaters of HID iCLASS™ security.

 As a member of the Blinkenlights Stereoscope Core Team I designed the 2.4GHz OpenBeacon based wireless dimmmer and Ethernet WMCU Hardware that was used in the Toronto City Hall Installation.

 My focus is on hardware design, embedded systems, RF designs, active and passive RFID hardware development, custom-tailoring of embedded Linux hardware platforms, real time systems, IT-security, hardware & software reverse engineering and security evaluations of embedded systems.

 If you have interesting projects available or need my help - feel free to contact me for:

 - Hardware development (Consumer electronics and Industrial test equipment)